The Definition of Eye Tracking

 As the name implies, mobile devices are fitted near the eyes (usually mounted onto eyeglass frames) and allow respondents to move freely.
 Clearly, this is a plus if your study design requires performing tasks in a natural environment.
 On the downside, the glasses could potentially shift during the recording if there is a large amount of movement (such as within sports).

 When to Choose Screen-Based Eye Tracking or Eye Tracking Glasses

 Eye tracking devices are continuously being produced and launched onto the market.
 Amidst all the manufacturer specifications, it can be quite hard to keep an overview and evaluate which eye tracker is right for your research endeavor.

 Which recording device should you go for?
 Start with the obvious:

 - Will your respondents be seated in front of a computer during the session?
 Go for a screen-based eye tracker.

 - Do your respondents need to move freely in a natural setting or virtual reality?
 Choose a head-mounted system that allows for head and body mobility.

-- Eye tracking camera: Which camera is integrated into the eye tracker?
-Don’t be blinded by eye trackers that integrate ordinary low-resolution webcams and use no infrared light.
+- Which camera is integrated into the eye tracker?
+Avoid eye trackers that integrate ordinary low-resolution webcams and use no infrared light.

-Even though they appear to be a good bargain and the ideal solution for smaller budget (“that will do for starters”), the lack of a controlled light source along with a rather weak camera performance will diminish the quality of your data significantly.
+Even though they appear to be a good bargain and the ideal solution for smaller budget, the lack of a controlled light source along with a rather weak camera performance will render your data quality effectively useless.